What is HIPAA Compliance? Hospitals and Healthcare

 What is HIPAA?

-HIPAA is the acronym for the Health Insurance Portability and Accountability Act.
+The Health Insurance Portability and Accountability Act or HIPAA for short is a federal law that was enacted to safeguard the protected health information or PHI of American citizens.
 The United States Congress initially passed this act in 1996 to provide regulations for handling and sharing patient data.
 As technology began to advance, it became easier for doctors to share patient data quickly in order to provide better medical care.
-It also became a source of abuse.
-The HIPAA regulations were passed to help protect both the patient and health care providers.
+Conversely, it also became a source of abuse.
+As such, HIPAA was passed to help protect both the patient and health care providers.

-It requires healthcare providers to protect patients’ personal health data, keep it confidential, and use precautions when transferring data electronically.
+The law requires healthcare providers to protect patient’s personal health data, keep it confidential, and use precautions when transferring data electronically.
 The regulation has built-in industry-wide standards for processing health care billing and other health data.
 Through careful policies, HIPAA lowers the risk of fraud and abuse to both the patient and the health care provider.
 An essential feature of HIPAA, it allows for extended health insurance coverage for employees when they are between jobs or switching employers.

 What Does “Protected Health Information” Mean?